google/bundletool/README.md

 *   **Extract device spec** from a device as a JSON file.

+*   **Add code transparency** to an Android App Bundle.
+Code transparency is an optional code signing mechanism.

+*   **Verify code transparency** inside an Android App Bundle, APK files or an application installed on a connected device.

 Read more about the App Bundle format and Bundletool's usage at [g.co/androidappbundle](https://g.co/androidappbundle)